arcosx/site/wiki/index.md

 Hello friends, welcome to the arcosx Wiki, where I share some thoughts, notes and reflections.
 If you have any suggestions or comments, you can give me feedback at the [Github repository](https://github.com/arcosx/site) corresponding to this Wiki!
 Or contact me directly!
+Considering my own convenience, I did not consider the English version for the time being.
+If you can't read Chinese, I suggest using Google Translate to view it, or contact me directly by email.